Voted Best Personal Injury Law Firm By Georgia Lawyers

 Our Locations

 In Atlanta, GA, motorcycle accidents frequently result in catastrophic injuries like amputations, spinal cord damage, traumatic brain injuries, and multiple fractures.
 Even a “minor” motorcycle accident can cause injuries that require a lifetime of medical treatment.
 These injuries carry staggering medical costs, compounded by lost income and the inability to return to work.
 Worse still, motorcycle riders are often unfairly blamed for accidents, even when they are not at fault.
-In these events, a motorcycle accident lawyer can help accident victims get justice and compensation from insurance companies and responsible parties or even represent you in Atlanta courts.
+In these events, an Atlanta motorcycle accident lawyer can help accident victims get justice and compensation from insurance companies and responsible parties or even represent you in Atlanta courts.

 You don’t have to face this journey alone.
 Our experienced Atlanta motorcycle accident attorneys will handle every part of your case, from investigating the crash to negotiating with insurance companies and fighting for you at trial if necessary.
 We work on a contingency basis, meaning you pay nothing unless we win your case.
 Contact Wetherington Law Firm today for a free, no-obligation consultation.
 Let us help you rebuild your life and hold negligent parties accountable.
 Call us now or fill out our online form to get started.

 By necessity, motorcyclists are generally more cautious and aware of their surroundings.
 However, in most motorcycle accidents, there is a presumption that the motorcycle rider did something wrong.
-The motorcycle accident lawyers at our firm have handled countless cases where the wrong person was cited for a accident.
+The motorcycle accident lawyers at our firm have handled countless cases where the wrong person was cited for an accident.
 Even an “obvious” case can quickly change to a $0 recovery based on a failure to preserve evidence or falling for a trick question from an insurance adjuster.
 An experienced motorcycle crash attorney can make a huge difference.
 Trying to handle a serious motorcycle accident claim on your own can not only get you much less than you deserve, but it is much more stressful than you may think.

 Most motorcycle riders know that the insurance companies want to save money.
 But most riders and their families are unprepared for how well insurance adjusters are trained to minimize injuries and deny valid claims.
 Our motorcycle accident attorneys have the experience and financial resources needed to prove your case and get the maximum recovery possible for your injuries.